RocketChat/docs-old/guides/administrator-guides/message-auditing/assign-message-auditing-permissions-to-specific-users.md

 On the **Permissions** screen in the Administration UI, do the following to assign access:

-* For access to the Message Auditing Panel, select the `can-audit` option.
+* For access to the Message Auditing Panel, select the `can-audit` option
-* For access to the Message Auditing Log, select the `can-audit-log` option.
+* For access to the Message Auditing Log, select the `can-audit-log` option

 ![](../../../.gitbook/assets/image%20%28293%29.png)